by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 Kid Flash knew they had little time.
 If they didn’t hurry, they would be trapped in the antimatter universe forever.
 He’s lost his grip on reality… he’s totally out of it.
 I want to hate him, but I can’t, he thought, calmer now that the Anti-Monitor had been dealt with.
 He spoke calmly to the Pirate.
 “C’mon, Pirate, it’s all over.
 We’re going home now.”

 But what he didn’t notice, if he had looked behind him, was that there was a flicker of life still within the Anti-Monitor.
 Even as Firestorm landed by Kid Flash and the Psycho-Pirate, the ground began to shake.
 They watched as the green-caged shadow demons were drawn closer and closer to Qward’s surface.
-“Oh, no,” Kid Flash said.
+“No…” Kid Flash muttered.

 “Oh, no… don’t tell me anything bad — I don’t wanna hear it,” Firestorm said.